Hallerbos Bluebells Forest and Museum

 The journey of Bus 114 takes 9 minutes to arrive at Hallerbos.
 Unfortunately, the short route for this bus service is not available over the weekend.
-Thus, visitors will have to take a bus that runs on a longer distance.
-There are two available bus numbers operated by De Lijn to go Hallerbos over the weekend.
+Thus, visitors will have to take a bus that runs a longer distance.
+There are two available bus numbers operated by De Lijn to go to Hallerbos over the weekend.

 This bus service runs hourly.

 Note: I have monitored the Google Maps below for a week ever since my uploads of the maps.
 For Bus 156, if you check the map of this post during the weekday, it will only reflect the Bus 114 bus route instead.
-Likewise, if you check the map after the operating hours at night, the map will display bus route of 153.
+Likewise, if you check the map after the operating hours at night, the map will display the bus route of 153.
 As a result, the bus journey of 156 will only show if you see this post over the weekend.

 - Take the bus from Halle Station Perron 4.
 Alight at Lembeek Congo (20 stops).
 The travelling time is approximately 20 minutes.

 - Walk 20 minutes (1.5 km) from the bus stop to the entrance of Hallerbos located at Vlasmarktdreef 4.